Top 5 communication barriers in the workplace and how to overcome them

 3. Cultural differences

-Social etiquette is also different in each culture.
+It might also lead to misunderstandings as individuals may misinterpret their colleagues’ actions.
+Global team members might find a comment or action by their colleague unusual, uncomfortable, or disrespectful, when it was not intended to be.
 For example, maintaining strong eye contact in professional settings can be seen as assertive and confident in some cultures, while it can be seen as aggressive and disrespectful in others.

-5. Generational barriers
+4. Generational barriers

 Do the words ‘boomer’ and ‘millenial’ sound familiar?
 They can be hurtful remarks when used in derogatory contexts, and are often used when older generations have prejudices against the younger generation or vice versa.
 Ageism or reverse ageism is pervasive in the workplace, and this leads to communication barriers because it hinders collaboration between intergenerational teams.

-Older employees tend to dismiss the opinions and efforts of younger employees, viewing them as inexperienced, lazy or quitters in the workplace; while younger employees view older employees as inflexible, out of touch, or having limited competency when it comes to using technology.
+Older employees may dismiss the opinions and efforts of younger employees, viewing them as inexperienced, lazy or quitters in the workplace; while younger employees view older employees as inflexible, out of touch, or having limited competency when it comes to using technology.
 This creates workplace silos with neither generation willing to communicate with each other.

-6. Hierarchical barriers
+5. Hierarchical barriers

+Hierarchies are essential in organisations to ensure structure, but communication can be complicated between employees of varying status levels.
+Communication barriers are likely more prevalent in organisations where hierarchy is strictly enforced and respected, and employees of differing statuses can only converse through ‘official’ communication channels like emails.
+Or worse, a top-down hierarchy where communication is one-sided means any information is simply passed down from the CEO to the rest of the company, without any input from employees who are stifled and silenced.
 Employees in senior positions can be tempted to dismiss messages, feedback, or ideas from subordinates, simply because they are empowered to do so based on their hierarchical level and status.
 Conversely, subordinate employees might be reluctant and fearful of communicating honestly and authentically with their superiors, as they do not want to inadvertently offend them and hamper their own career opportunities.

 5 ways to overcome communication barriers in the workplace